Typography for mobile

 • Optimize font sizes: Use larger font sizes for headings and a minimum of 16px for body text.

-• Ensure proper line spacing: Maintain at least 1.4x line height to enhance readability.
+• Ensure proper line spacing: Maintain at least 1.4x Line Height to enhance readability.

 • Establish a strong hierarchy: Utilize different weights, styles, and sizes to guide users through your content effectively.